Aloo Tikki Chaat Recipe

 It features superbly crispy, fried potato patties succulently dolloped with sweet tamarind chutney, punchy-green chutney, and tangy curd (yogurt).

-For the extra flair, you could sprinkle handfuls of jewel-like pomegranate arils or crispy sev noodles (fried, think chickpea noodles).
+For extra flair, you could sprinkle handfuls of jewel-like pomegranate arils or crispy sev noodles (fried, think chickpea noodles).

 While my version is a tribute to the Delhi-style, the culinary playground of India, I’ve left out the sev and pomegranates.
 However, feel free to rain them on if you desire!